bioio-devs/bioio-czi/README.md

 ## Documentation

-[See the generic bioio documentation on our GitHub pages site](https://bioio-devs.github.io/bioio/OVERVIEW.html) - the generic use and installation instructions there will work for this package.
+[See the bioio documentation on our GitHub pages site](https://bioio-devs.github.io/bioio/OVERVIEW.html) - the general use and installation instructions there will work for this package.

 Information about the base reader this package relies on can be found in the `bioio-base` repository [here](https://github.com/bioio-devs/bioio-base).